Anmol-wq/Clock_Generator/README.md

 ### Troubleshooting

-- Firstly, sizing was thought to be culprit, rspecially for NAND gate and inverter string.
+- Firstly, sizing was thought to be culprit, especially for the NAND gate and the inverter strings.
 - After a few iterations, the results remained unchanged.
 Went a level lower, to look at the schematic, the culprit was found to be the input of NAND, being provided to the flop ahead instead of the output of the NAND gate.
-Made changes.
-Worked.
+Rectifying that helped.

 ## Steps to Reproduce waveforms